MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A purchase requisition (PR) serves as a formal request for the procurement of goods or services within an organization.
 It's an internal document that initiates the procurement process.
 A purchase requisition is typically generated by a department or individual within the organization when there is a need for new supplies, equipment, or services.
 Purchase requisitions play a crucial role in the procurement process by facilitating a standardized, controlled, and transparent workflow from the request stage to purchase order creation.
 They contribute to better financial management, accountability, and efficiency in an organization's procurement activities.

 ## Q

+### Questionnaire

+In Dynamics 365, a questionnaire is a tool used to gather feedback and insights from employees, managers, or other stakeholders.
+Questionnaires can be employed for various purposes, including performance reviews, employee engagement surveys, and competency assessments.
+Dynamics 365 integrates with tools like Customer Voice to facilitate the creation and distribution of questionnaires, streamlining the feedback collection process.

 ### Quote